squidfunk/mkdocs-material/docs/extensions/admonition.md

   [3]: #changing-the-title

-### Embedded code blocks
+### Embedded content

-Blocks can contain all kinds of text content, including headlines, lists, paragraphs and other blocks – except code blocks, because the parser from the standard Markdown library does not account for those.
+Admonitions can contain all kinds of text content, including headlines, lists, paragraphs and other blocks – except code blocks, because the parser from the standard Markdown library does not account for those.

-However, the [PyMdown Extensions][4] package adds an extension called [SuperFences][5], which makes it possible to nest code blocks within other blocks, respectively Admonition blocks.
+The [PyMdown Extensions][4] package adds an extension called [SuperFences][5], which makes it possible to nest code blocks within other blocks, respectively Admonition blocks.

   [4]: https://facelessuser.github.io/pymdown-extensions
   [5]: https://facelessuser.github.io/pymdown-extensions/extensions/superfences/